msang/nl-interface/README.md

 ## Description

-This repository contains the source code and resources required to run your own conversational agent for energy feedback using Telegram as messaging channel.
+This repository contains the source code and resources required to run your own conversational agent for energy feedback from the command line.

 ## Repository Structure